 - After vacuuming, grab your garden hose and rinse the deck.

-Rinse the entire deck again to ensure no residue seeps back into the wood.
+Use a scrubbing brush to work your preferred cleaning solution into the boards.
+Then rinse the entire deck again to ensure no residue seeps back into the wood.
 Allow the decking to dry completely before repeating the process.

 When planning your project, check the weather to rule out high humidity or rain.
 You’ll want to do this during low moisture periods.
 Gather your equipment ahead of time and study all guidelines and directions.

 Remember to purchase an oil-based product made specifically for natural hardwood.
 Popular choices include walnut oil, coconut oil, and teak oil.
 NOTE: The treatment may change the coloring or undertones of the wood.
-Test it in a small area before applying it to the deck.
+Test it in a small area before applying it to the entire deck.